manu0x/nbody/README.md

 ## For Nbody simulation with fields
 This project is still going on....

+This project aims at N-body simulations which can incorporate dynamics of quintessence dark energy models by solving relativistic field equations.
+So along with particles, we solve for metric field(represented by two Bardeen Potentials) and scalar field(quintessence).
+The aim is to have a code which can have nonlinear source term in both matter and scalar field.

 Current Status: Dynamics module seems to work.
 A comprehensive initial condition generator needs to be developed.